markwolfeman/ist653/calendar.markdown

 Presentation:
 - <a href="https://www.albany.edu/~mwolfe/ist653/unit2/Foundations%20of%20Digital%20Libraries.pptx" target="_blank">Foundations of Digital Libraries</a> [ppt]

-- <a href="https://markwolfeman.github.io/ist653/assignments/homework1" target="_blank">Homework 1 released</a> **Due:  Monday, September 4th**
+- <a href="https://markwolfeman.github.io/ist653/assignments/homework1" target="_blank">Homework 1 released</a> **Due:**

 Discussion & Exercise:

 - ["As We May Think"](https://markwolfeman.github.io/ist653/assignments/maythink) questions.
-Answer one question on the [discussion board] TBA, approximately 75 words, and comment on one other fellow student's post. **Due: Monday Septmeber 4th**
+Answer one question on the [discussion board] TBA, approximately 75 words, and comment on one other fellow student's post. **Due:**

 ------------
-# No Class: September 4th Labor Day
+# No Class:  May 27th Memorial Day
 ------------

-# Unit 3:  September 11th  Images (Digitization)
+# Unit 3:  May 29th  Images (Digitization)
 Readings:

 - <a href="http://d2aohiyo3d3idm.cloudfront.net/publications/virtuallibrary/0892367334.pdf" target="_blank">Introduction to Imaging (read: intro to p.
 46)</a> Besser (2003) [.pdf]